 At the time, Turkish Prime Minister Adnan Menderes (1950-1960) sought to appeal to the conservative religious faction of the Turkish population, causing irritation in the country’s secular Kemalist establishment.
-The thousands of mosques built during his time as PM are proof of that.
+The thousands of mosques built during his time as PM are proof of this.

 At the time Istanbul, and Turkey as a whole, was not as prosperous as the Greeks.

-Additionally, nationalist fever in the country was rising, as the Greek Cypriots demanded their union with Greece.
+Additionally, nationalist fever in the country was rising, as the Greek-Cypriots demanded their union with Greece.
 The rich Greeks of Istanbul were the perfect scapegoat.

 It was a good occasion for the Turkish leaders to distract the public from its problems, turning it against the prosperous Greek minority.
-On August 28, 1955, Menderes publicly, and falsely, claimed that the Greek Cypriots were planning massacres against the Turkish Cypriots.
+On August 28, 1955, Menderes publicly, and falsely, claimed that the Greek-Cypriots were planning massacres against the Turkish-Cypriots.